 Brie Taralson is 40 but she felt like a “Harry Potter”-loving kid again when she waited for the clock to strike midnight and “Onyx Storm” to go on sale.

-The Rebecca Yarros fantasy/romance, which sold 2.7 million copies in its first week and which the New York Times declared the best-selling novel for adults in decades, officially went on sale Jan.
-21. But two dozen folks showed up at Taralson’s Lykke Books in New Ulm late on Jan.
+The Rebecca Yarros fantasy/romance, which sold 2.7 million copies in its first week and which the New York Times declared the bestselling novel for adults in decades, officially went on sale Jan.
+21. But two dozen folks, some in themed costumes, showed up at Taralson’s Lykke Books in New Ulm, Minn., late on Jan.
 20, waiting for copies of the deluxe edition of “Onyx Storm,” which has special typography and dragons painted on the edges of the pages.
 It felt familiar to Taralson.

-“The two of us who worked the event both grew up in the Harry Potter era,” said Taralson, recalling the wildly popular books that also sold millions on opening night events in bookstores (in the central time zone, they can start passing out books at 11 p.m., since that’s midnight in New York City).
+“The two of us who worked the event both grew up in the Harry Potter era,” said Taralson, recalling the wildly popular books that also sold millions during opening night events in bookstores (in the Central time zone, they can start passing out books at 11 p.m., since that’s midnight in New York City).
 “It was definitely nostalgic.
 We were kind of reliving our childhoods.”

-Lots of people are, said Annie Metcalf, marketing and events coordinator for Magers & Quinn, which sold 1,700 copies of the deluxe (and signed) edition last week at an author event at O’Shaughnessy Auditorium in St. Paul.
+Lots of people are, said Annie Metcalf, marketing and events coordinator for Magers & Quinn, which sold 1,700 copies of the deluxe (and signed) edition last week during an author event at O’Shaughnessy auditorium in St. Paul.

 “It has a very similar energy to the young adult and independent reader fantasy books that have taken off over the past 20 years or so: ‘Harry Potter,’ ‘Hunger Games,’ ‘Twilight,’ the difference being this is an adult title,” said Metcalf.
 “The readers probably are the same.
 I’m 35, I grew up with ‘Potter,’ I would say I’m pretty similar in age to a lot of women who were at that event.”